3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ### Build

-After configuration we build by using `make`.
+After configuration, we build by using `make`.
 It should build signed U-Boot with public key embedded inside SPL.

 ```text